tgrogers/ece565-2020/assignment.1.md

             Usually while carrying out experiments for evaluating a design, one would like to look only at statistics for the portion of the code that is most important.
 To do so, typically programs are annotated so that the simulator, on reaching an annotated portion of the code, carries out functions like create a checkpoint, output and reset statistical variables.

             You will edit the C++ code from the first part to output and reset stats just before the start of the DAXPY loop and just after it.
 For this, include the file ./include/gem5/m5ops.h in the program.
-You will find this file in util/m5 directory of the gem5 repository.
 Use the function m5_dump_reset_stats() from this file in your program.
 This function outputs the statistical variables and then resets them.
 You can provide 0 as the value for the delay and the period arguments.

             To provide the definition of the m5_dump_reset_stats(), go to the directory util/m5/src/x86/ and edit the SConsopts in the following way: